cmeiklejohn/kubernetes-hello-world-example/Azure/Task.md

 Regardless of which choice you make to store your image, you will be able to run the container with Azure Kuberrnetes Service.

+- If you choose Azure Container Registry, you'll have to create a new container registry using the CLI.
+You are already logged into ACR in the VM that was provided to you.
 - If you choose Docker Hub, you'll be using cmeiklejohn's credentials, so your container will have to be named 'cmeiklejohn/<your_image_name>'.
+You are already logged into Docker in the VM that was provided to you.

 *If you need to change the name of the image, you can rebuild it using `docker build -t` with the new name.*

 **3. Create an cluster with Azure Kubernetes Service.**

+*If you've already created a resource group earlier, you'd want to use that name here instead of `hello-app`.*

 ```
 az group create --name hello-app --location eastus

 az aks create --resource-group hello-app \
     --name hello-cluster \
     --node-count 1 \
     --enable-addons monitoring \
     --generate-ssh-keys

 az aks get-credentials --resource-group hello-app --name hello-cluster
 ```